appwrite/rfc/020-phone-auth.md

 [unresolved-questions]: #unresolved-questions

-#### How to extend this implementation with something like OTP or Magic URL?

 <!-- What parts of the design do you expect to resolve through the RFC process before this gets merged? -->

 #### Are the required credentials consitent across multiple Third Party Providers?

+#### How de we add new providers to a user?

+This could potentially be solved with the already existing authentication methods, but when a user is already logged in - will append the used provider to the current user.

 ### Future possibilities